-15.1.6 Display EVEs HDD utilization.
+16.1.6 Display EVEs HDD utilization.

-If the /boot only has a little space left you can refer to section 3.6.1.1.
+If the /boot only has a little space left you can refer to section Error!
+Reference source not found.
 If the eve-ng-vg-root reaches 99% or 100% then you will need to expand the HDD in order to continue using EVE.
-The Solution to expand your HDD is described in section 15.1
+The Solution to expand your HDD is described in section 16.1 df -h